BerriAI/reliableGPT/README.md

 For context window errors it automatically retries your request with models with larger context windows

 * **Rate Limit Errors**:
-We put your requests in a queue, and run parallel batches - while accounting for your OpenAI request + token limits (works with Langchain/LlamaIndex/Azure as well).
+Set `queue_requests=True` and We put your requests in a queue, and run parallel batches - while accounting for your OpenAI or Azure OpenAI request + token limits (works with Langchain/LlamaIndex/Azure as well).

 # Getting Started
 ## Step 1. pip install package